kantord/LibreLingo/README.md

 ### Alpha release

-* ☐ Course progress can be properly syncronised across devices
+* ☐ Course progress can be properly synchronised across devices
 * ☐ Course editor can be accessed by all course contributors
-* ☐ Statistics about course controbutors are collected and published
+* ☐ Statistics about course contributors are collected and published
 * ☐ At least the basics of the Spanish course are ready
 * ☑️ Most of the course building blocks are implemented